ATheCoder/athecoder/README.md

 ### Hi there 👋

-I'm a senior software engineer at Pellonia and a master's student of Artificial Intelligence at Iran University of Science and Technology.
+I'm a senior software engineer at Pellonia.

 Below, you can find some of the open source projects that I have contributed to: